We are excited to share with you our stunning 384-acre campus.

 Shields Science Center

-You’ll soon come upon The Thomas & Mary Shields Science Center, home to our Biology, Chemistry, Physics & Astronomy, and Psychology departments.
+You’ll soon come upon The Thomas & Mary Shields Science Center, home to our Biology, Chemistry, Engineering, Physics & Astronomy, and Psychology departments.
 The Shields Center offers state-of-the-art laboratories where students have access to equipment that is typically only available in graduate-level programs.

 College Center and Merkert Gymnasium

 The College Center is home to the Computer Science and Education Studies departments.
 Stonehill also offers a master’s degree program in Inclusive Education with licensure and non-licensure options.
-On the bottom floor, you’ll find Merkert Gymnasium, the home court for our men’s and women’s NCAA Division II basketball and volleyball teams.
+On the bottom floor, you’ll find Merkert Gymnasium, the home court for our men’s and women’s NCAA Division I basketball and volleyball teams.

 Chapel of Mary